 The Anti-Bribery and Anti-Corruption Review: Editor's Preface

 The covid-19 pandemic has had a monumental and disruptive effect on practically all aspects of business, politics, law and daily life in nearly every corner of the globe.
 For companies conducting cross-border business, and legal practitioners who advise them, corruption remains a substantial risk area.
 And with national governments engaging in large-scale economic stimulus programmes and contracting on an emergency basis with a wide range of suppliers of critical goods and services, the opportunities for fraud, corruption and abuse are replete.
 The current global health crisis unfolded onto a world stage that is dynamic and roiling with anti-corruption activity and developments.
-This ninth edition of The Anti-Bribery and Anti-Corruption Review presents the views and observations of leading anti-corruption practitioners in jurisdictions spanning the globe, including new chapters covering Indonesia and Spain.
+This tenth edition of The Anti-Bribery and Anti-Corruption Review presents the views and observations of leading anti-corruption practitioners in jurisdictions spanning the globe, including a new chapter covering Portugal.
 The comprehensive scope of this edition of the Review mirrors that dynamism.

-Given the political turmoil and the global health crisis confronting us in the remainder of 2020 and into 2021, this book and the wealth of country-specific learning that it contains will help guide practitioners and their clients when navigating the perils of corruption in foreign and transnational business, and in related internal and government investigations.
+Given the political turmoil and the global health crisis still confronting us in the remainder of 2021 and into 2022, this book and the wealth of country-specific learning that it contains will help guide practitioners and their clients when navigating the perils of corruption in foreign and transnational business, and in related internal and government investigations.
 I am grateful to all of the contributors for their support in producing this highly informative volume.

 Mark F Mendelsohn